 The rear hatch has a power window that can be controlled from an interior switch, or at the rear door using the key.
 By lowering the window, efficient flow-through ventilation becomes possible.
 Not many vehicles have this feature these days.
 We tried the retractable rear tailgate window underway.
 By opening the vents in the front, and cracking the rear window, a real breeze can be allowed to flow from front to rear.
 On a nice day, it might be the best ventilation system of any SUV, as airflow is maximized and wind noise is minimal, much less than from a sunroof.
 Smokers love it, and it can be handy when hauling smelly cargo, such as a wet dog, dead fish, a deer, fertilizer, tires.

-Three audio systems are available for 2012.
+Three audio systems are available.
 Standard on both SR5 and Trail models is an AM/FM/CD/MP3 system with eight speakers, SiriusXM Satellite Radio, USB port with iPod connectivity, hands-free phone capability and music streaming via Bluetooth.

 The third system, optional on Limited only, combines all of the above with a premium 15-speaker JBL sound system.